 The latest technological advancement that introduced us to Blockchain technology has impacted many industries including the gaming industry.
 In the past couple of years, it has been proven that cryptocurrencies and gaming are a successful combination, where players get to play their favorite games and earn money at the same time.

 This is where the concept of play-to-earn games was born.
 Nowadays, there are plenty of crypto games that are actually quite popular.
-These types of games utilize blockchain technology and their decentralized nature allows people to earn money while progressing through the game.
+These types of games utilize Blockchain Regulation technology and their decentralized nature allows people to earn money while progressing through the game.

 This new trend inspired many game developers to create unique blockchain-based games that give the opportunity to people to earn money.
 But is this process considered gambling?